-Applicants who find it necessary to take such examinations should communicate with the Recorder in ample time to allow for correspondence, as otherwise they may be inconvenienced in beginning their work.
-Special examinations will not ordinarily be given, but in exceptional cases such examinations may be arranged, a fee of two dollars being then charged for each subject.
-Entrance examinations ordinarily do not exceed two hours for each subject.
+APPLICATIONS FOR ADMISSION should be forwarded to the Recorder in ample time to allow for correspondence, so that candidates whose certificates are incomplete may prepare for entrance examinations in subjects not covered by their certificates.

+ENTRANCE EXAMINATIONS ordinarily do not exceed two hours for each subject.
 Applicants taking examinations in Physics, Chemistry, or United States History must present their note books at the time of the examination.
 During the Freshman year, a student's work is regarded as a probation to determine more fully his seriousness of purpose and his qualifications to carry successfully the more advanced work of the College.